Beaches Choked With Stinky Seaweed Could Be The New Normal - UrduPoint

 "We think this is going to be the new normal so we are going to have to find a way to deal with this, and it's going to be difficult," said Leatherman, aka Dr. Beach, as he drove by piles of sargassum on Miami Beach.

 - 'Environmental disaster' - The stuff is nothing new.
-When Christopher Columbus saw a bloom of sargassum to the west of the Bahamas, it was so thick he thought it was an island.
+When Christopher Columbus saw a bloom of sargassum to the east of the Bahamas, it was so thick he thought it was an island.

 That was out at sea, however.